schmouk/CppRandLib/README.md

 The implementation of this LCG 63-bits model is based on (*a*=9219741426499971445, *c*=1) since these two values have evaluated to be the *best* ones for LCGs within TestU01 while *m* = 2^63.

 Results are nevertheless considered to be poor as stated in the evaluation done by Pierre L'Ecuyer and Richard Simard.
-Therefore, it is not recommended to use this pseudo-random numbers generatorsfor serious simulation applications, even if FastRandom63 fails on very far less tests than does FastRandom32.
+Therefore, it is not recommended to use this pseudo-random numbers generators for serious simulation applications, even if FastRandom63 fails on very far less tests than does FastRandom32.

 See FastRand32 for a 2^32 period (i.e. about 4.3e+09) LC-Generator with 34% lower computation time.

 ---
-### LFibRand78  -  2^78 periodicity
+### LFibRand78  --  2^78 periodicity

 **LFibRand78** implements a fast 64-bits Lagged Fibonacci generator (LFib).
-Lagged Fibonacci generators *LFib( m, r, k, op)* use the recurrence
+Lagged Fibonacci generators *LFib(m, r, k, op)* use the recurrence:

     x(i) = ( x(i-r) op (x(i-k) ) mod m